craftcms/docs/docs/4.x/elements.md

 ### Actions

 Each element type supports its own set of _actions_ that can be performed on one or more elements, from an index.
-These actions are either visible directly in the index toolbar (like _Status_), or collected under the <Icon kind="gear" /> icon in the footer (like _Delete_).
+These actions are either visible directly in the index toolbar (like _Status_), or collected under the <Icon kind="settings" /> icon in the footer (like _Delete_).

-Actions will appear
+Actions may be hidden or disabled when they don’t apply to the selection or [source](#sources).

 ### Exporters

 Craft can export sets of elements to CSV, JSON, or XML.
-The **Export…** button in the index footer displays all options, including any exporters registered by custom modules and plugins.
+The **Export…** button in the index footer displays all options, including any [custom exporters](./extend/element-exporter-types.md) registered by modules and plugins.

 ### Modals + Contexts

 A streamlined version of indexes are used when adding elements to a [relational](./relations.md) field via a modal.
-Depending on the field’s configuration: sources may be hidden; the footer and actions are not available; [slideouts](./control-panel.md#slideouts) cannot be summoned (except to create a new element, in-context); and pagination is disabled in favor of scrolling.
+Depending on the field’s configuration, Craft may hide sources or actions, and disable [slideouts](./control-panel.md#slideouts) (except to create a new element, in-context) and pagination (in favor of scrolling).
 Internally, Craft refers to these variations as “contexts,” which [plugins](./extend/element-types.md#sources) have an opportunity to modify.

 ## Properties and Methods